-PRINCIPLE PARTS OF SHAPER
+PRINCIPLE PARTS OF A SHAPER MACHINE

 The base is a heavy and robust in construction which is made of cast iron by casting process.
 It is the only part to support all other parts because all parts are mounted on the top of this base.
 So, it should be made to absorb vibrations due to load and cutting forces while machining.